 - Avoid plastic water bottles – there are no bins / recycling / waste collection out here!
 Take a water purification method with you.
-There are plenty of streams to fill up your re-fillable water bottle at on this trek, and I purified the water using my Steripen – a UV water purifier that I loved.
+There are plenty of streams to fill up your re-fillable water bottle at on this trek, and I purified the water using – a UV water purifier that I loved.
 It was very light and small to carry and no chemicals and messing around involved.
 You let the UV light do its magic for 60 seconds and water is free from any biological contaminants.
 Alternatives are water purification tablets and bottles with built in filters.

 - Speaking of water… Ladakh may look like a fertile, green oasis but this region receives hardly any rain and is a desert.
 The water that you see is glacier melt water.
 Many houses do not have running water and those that do treasure it as a scarce resource.
 At homestays be mindful of what you consume for washing.